|

 landings and excursions with a naturalist.
 Back on board.
 Guides'

 briefing on the next day's activities.
-Overnight on the Alta.
+Overnight on the Grace.

 Quito